danisfermi/chat-based-file-transfer/README.md

 ## Features

-*
+* Peers (clients) can connect to a central server over a TCP connection.
+This enables them to create or join a chatroom.
+* Chatroom creator (first client who created the chatroom) can decide whether to enforce password based authentication for connectin to chatrooms.
+* Connected clients can chat with other peers present in the chatroom.
+He can send a broadcast message to all clients, or initiate a directed chat.
+He can also chat with the server.
+* Server acts as a pseudo admin, monitoring all chat activities.
+Additionaly, the server has the power to kick misbehaving clients, regulate client messages, pull down existing chat rooms etc.
+* Clients can broadcast a request for a specific file via chat.
+All receiving clients who have the requested file will respond.
+The client can then choose from among them, to initiate a file transfer via UDP connection.
+We have tested a variety of file formats including pdf, txt, mp3, jpg etc. We also implement an ACK based reliablity control on top of the unreliable UDP connection.
+* Users have the freedom to choose whether to selectively disable/enable shareablity status of a file (or all files).
+* Go-back-N method of ARQ is implemented, with the user having the freedom to choose the window size.
+This enables us to test various timing parameter by varying the window size and testing for various file formats.
+Detailed description on how to go about implementing these features is present in [README](code/README.md)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites